 Sandplay therapy is valuable because it is proven to work

 Dora Kalff initially developed Jungian Sandplay Therapy in the mid 20th century.
 Her work is the basis of all of our courses.
 However, we also integrate skills from Gestalt sand tray therapy.
 Also, object relations’, transpersonal and person-centred sandplay work.

 This creates a very flexible and adaptable non-verbal therapy ideal for working with children.
-It is also great for using with teenage clients, as well as adult clients who may be more suited to non-verbal play therapy, such as those with Autism or Dementia.
+It is also great for teenage clients.
+Adult clients may be more suited to non-verbal play therapy, such as those with Autism or Dementia.

-Sand play is ideal for clients who struggle with words or want to go beyond talking therapy.
-The results are that children in particular will be able to express feelings, traumatic memories and improve their behaviour, often in a relatively short period of time.
-It can also help adolescent and adult clients who can’t express themselves or access feelings in talking therapy.
+Sand play is ideal for clients who struggle with words.
+The results are that children in particular will be able to express feelings, traumatic memories and improve their behaviour quite quickly.
+Sandplay can also help adolescent and adult clients to express feelings in a safe, non-verbal way.